material-components/material-components-ios/howto/README.md

 Material Components for iOS can be integrated like any other shared code library on iOS.
 The preferred method of integration is through CocoaPods.

-To help get started quickly, [download](https://materialcomponents.org/Abstractor-20160401.zip) or clone this skeleton new project which the rest of the tutorial will use.
+To help get started quickly, `git clone` this skeleton new project which the rest of the tutorial will use.

 ```
 git clone https://github.com/google/material-components-ios-example/
 ```

-This project is similar to a new project create using Xcode's new project template except with a small number of changes:
+This project is similar to a new project created using Xcode's new project template except with a small number of changes:

 1. Removes the Main.storyboard and references to it in favor of programmatically creating the UI.
 2. Adds a bridging header (BridgingHeader.h) and the Xcode configuration for it.